 The Twospot Anthias (Pseudanthias bimaculatus) is also known as the twinspot anthias and two-spot basslet.
-They are not common on the Tanzanian mainland and are only found in a few locations.
+They are not common on the Tanzanian mainland and are only found in a few locations in deeper waters.

 The Twospot Anthias has a fairly typical Anthias shape.
 They exhibit sexual dimorphism with the females being smaller than the male.
 Females as seen in the second image are predominantly orange and yellow with a light purple lower body with yellow stripes.
 There are two blue marks on the rear of the upper and lower section of the caudal fins.